AkshayaMani/PSC/README.md

 To deploy a PSC network, configure collection period and noise to protect typical user activity.

 Send CA certificates to all participants and verify them through a trust chain.
-Add all CA certificates to PSC/CA/certs folder.
+Add all CA certificates to PSC/CA/certs.

 Install, configure, and start all the Computation Parties and Data Prties.